Spoiler alert: Take Your Dog to Work Day and Superhero Day both made the cut on our list of education and career development observances in 2020.

 Admittedly, our roundup includes a few events that some might put in the “frivolous holiday” category.
 But by and large, we’ve included includes days, weeks, and months that are relevant to education and career development stakeholders.

-So sit back, relax, and mark up your wall calendar (or your iCloud, Outlook or Google calendar, etc.) so you don’t miss a thing.
+So sit back, relax, and bookmark this page or mark up your wall calendar (or your iCloud, Outlook or Google calendar, etc.) so you don’t miss a thing.

 Happy New Year!
 Even if you’re a goal-setter with a long list of resolutions you’re determined to set in motion, it can be hard to stay motivated in the dark days of January.
 That's why we all need mentors in our lives.
 January is National Mentoring Month — so there’s no better time to find a mentor, thank the mentor, or become a mentor.
 Join the conversation on social media with the hashtags #MentoringMonth and #MentorIRL and get involved on the following days: